ajlopez/Mass/README.md

 - No typed variables
 - Ruby syntax, but with explicit use of parentheses to call functions
 - 'define' for function definition
-- 'function' for anonymous functions
+- 'function' for anonymous functions (WIP)
 - End of line as command separation
 - Explicit 'end' to close block statements
 - Functions as first class citizens
 - require('module') a la Node.js
 - Dynamic objects, as in Javascript or Python.
 You can assign any property at any time
 - No ; to separate commands nor { } to group statements
-- No access to global variables inside a function (WIP)
+- Explicit access to global variables
-- Variable scope: the function (WIP)
+- Variable scope: the function
 - Access to underlying classes and objects (.NET class libraries)

 ## Expressions